Ethicalhb/ShopOne-Template/README.md

 # ShopOne Template 🛒

-ShopOne Template is a clean, fully responsive one-page eCommerce website built using **pure HTML, CSS, and JavaScript**.
+ShopOne Template is a clean, fully responsive one-page eCommerce website.

-It is designed as a **frontend template**, focusing on layout structure, usability, and visual clarity — without APIs, frameworks, or backend complexity.
+It is designed as a frontend template, focusing on layout structure, usability, and visual clarity — without APIs, frameworks, or backend complexity.

----

-## ✨ Key Features
+✨ Key Features

 - One-page eCommerce layout
 - Sidebar-based category navigation